The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Markovian bridges and most probable transition paths

-\begin{remark} In \cite{Durr1978,Ikeda1980} the OM functionals were derived from the measure $\mu_X^{x_0}$ by using Girsanov formula twice.
-This works since $\mu_X^{x_0}$ is absolutely continuous with respect to $\mu_{\sigma W}^{x_0}$, and both measures are quasi translation invariant (see \cite{Durr1978} for details).
-However, the bridge measures $\mu_X^{x_0,x_l}$ and $\mu_{\sigma W}^{x_0,x_l}$ are not quasi translation invariant in $C_{x_0}[0,l]$.
-This is the difference between our method and the methods in \cite{Durr1978,Ikeda1980} to derive the OM functionals. \end{remark}
+\begin{remark} (i).
+In \cite{Durr1978,Ikeda1980} the OM functional was derived from the measure $\mu_X^{x_0}$ by using Girsanov formula twice.
+This works since $\mu_X^{x_0}$ is absolutely continuous with respect to $\mu_{\sigma W}^{x_0}$, and both measures are quasi-translation invariant (see \cite{Durr1978} for details).
+However, the bridge measures $\mu_X^{x_0,x_T}$ and $\mu_{\sigma W}^{x_0,x_T}$ are not quasi-translation invariant in $C_{x_0}[0,T]$.
+This is the difference between our method and the methods in \cite{Durr1978,Ikeda1980} to derive the OM functional.